 This is a one year full-time programme with approximately 25 class contact hours per week.
 However, students may pursue the programme on a part-time basis over more than one year.
 Please note that part-time students take classes during the day with full-time students.

-Full-time applicants apply by downloading and completing the Direct Application Form.
+Full-time applicants apply by going to the GMIT website.